vimfn/www/README.md

 - [tailwind](https://tailwindcss.com)
 - [umami](https://umami.is/)

-feel free to use this as a template for your own site, but please make sure to credit me by keeping my name on the homepage and in the repository readme.
-Ensure to fill out the necessary `.env` variables outlined in the `app/env.ts` file.
+feel free to use this as a template (or rip things off as you need) for your own site, even though I can't force it, but leaving a note to credit me by keeping my name on the homepage and in the repository readme is much appreciated ✨.
+Oh, and ensure to fill out the necessary `.env` variables outlined in the `app/env.ts` file.